 If your process doesn’t make room for manually chasing leads on LinkedIn, Dux-Soup might be for you.

-Use it to automatically strike up conversations with your prospects, engaging only with active prospects.
+Use it to automatically strike up conversations and start your inside sales efforts with your prospects, engaging only with active prospects.

 It eliminates time-wasters and allows your lead gen team to perform at their optimum efficiency.